 A game that is probably still several years away, Bethesda officially confirmed The Elder Scrolls VI at E3 2018 and has said essentially nothing about the game since then.
 It isn’t Bethesda Game Studios’ next project — more on that in a moment — but it will likely be a full-fledged single-player role-playing game like the series is known for.
 New technology should help to give it a new dose of life, especially compared to 2011’s aging Skyrim, and gaming grandmother Shirley Curry will appear as a character in the game.
 It could be a few years away or nearly a decade, and Bethesda has never been one to rush its flagship games out before they’re ready.
 We wouldn’t expect this one until at least 2024.

 The Elder Scrolls Online

 Just like Doom Eternal, Bethesda is offering a free PS5 version of The Elder Scrolls Online to current owners.
-It’s being tight-lipped about specifics, but we can expect to hear much more in the coming weeks.
+It’s being tight-lipped about specifics, but we can expect to hear much more in the coming months.
 No release date has been announced.